 Among other features, it offers contacts and SMS backup, caller ID and spam filter.
 Customization options are aplenty, you can even choose between several app icons!
 For additional security, you can make use of the inbuilt app lock.
 The app is available for free in the Play Store, although to use all the features you have to unlock the Pro Mode for around 3 US Dollars.

-Apart from that, N Dialer does everything a standard dialler would: there is a favorites tab, a recent call list, and the list of Contacts.
+Apart from that, True Phone Dialer & Contacts does everything a standard dialler would: there is a favorites tab, a recent call list, and the list of Contacts.
 Moreover, the app also offers quite a few UI customizations, like background color, dial pad background color or image, and dial pad key colors.
 On the flip side, we missed the speed calling feature.
 The app is free for use and is available in Play Store.

-Clean material design, smooth user interface, lightweight; these are some adjectives that describe Ready Contacts.
+Clean material design, smooth user interface, lightweight; these are some adjectives that describe Dialer, Phone, Call Block & Contacts.
 But what sets it apart is its unique feature: the call bubble.
 This is a small button (drag and drop it wherever you want) that appears only when you make or receive a call.
 It can show you the last SMS or email you have received from that person so that you never stay out of context.
 It also lets you quickly launch apps (Gmail or calendar for example) while talking to your contact.